National Development Fund of Iran: Funding and loans

 Note: Total current assets held in the NDFI is the total cumulated fund inflow (over years) +/- net cumulated profit/loss.

 Executive board

-The NDFI executive board is elected by the board of trustees, which seats 11 key government officials, including three ministers and is currently led by Dr. Hassan Rouhani, the president of the Islamic republic of Iran.
+The NDFI executive board is elected by the board of trustees, which seats 11 key government officials, including three ministers and is currently led by Dr. Masoud Pezeshkian, the president of the Islamic republic of Iran.
 NDFI has also a supervisory board made of the Supreme Audit Court and the General Inspection Office.

 NDFI has five members on the board of executive directors: